tpearce07/MinesVex/README.md

 # VEX Shtuff

 Welcome!
 This repository is where I keep stuff related to VEX Robotics projects.
-It's a mix of CAD models, design ideas, documentation, code, and random notes that I make while building and testing robots.
+It's a mix of CAD models, design ideas, documentation, code, and random notes that I make.

 ## What's in this repository?